 Over the past year, growth in the developing countries has slowed and global economic growth has averaged around 3 percent, despite the most accommodating monetary conditions the world has ever known.
 In some of the advanced economies experiencing more rapid growth, there have been puzzles around low wage inflation, weak productivity growth, and sluggish business investment.
 View previous annual reports.

 Statement of Intent 1 July 2015 – 30 June 2018 (PDF 960KB)

 The Reserve Bank is required under the Reserve Bank Act (section 162A) to provide a Statement of Intent (SOI) to the Minister of Finance before the start of each financial year.
 The SOI sets out the objectives for the next three years and the budget for the first year of that period.
 The SOI also details the Bank’s strategic priorities for the next financial year.
 View previous statements of intent.

 Policy Targets Agreement (PDF 857KB)

 The Reserve Bank Act requires that price stability be defined in a specific and public contract, negotiated between the government and the Reserve Bank.
 This is called the Policy Targets Agreement (PTA).
 The current PTA signed in September 2012, defines price stability as annual increases in the Consumers Price Index (CPI) of between 1 and 3 percent on average over the medium term, with a focus on keeping future average inflation near the 2 percent target midpoint.
 View previous agreements.

 The Reserve Bank’s Funding Agreement is a five-yearly agreement between the Governor and the Minister of Finance that specifies how much of the Bank’s revenues can be retained by the Bank to meet its operating costs, with the remainder going to the government.
 View previous Funding Agreements.

-The Reserve Bank’s On the Money series is a collection of useful videos to explain important financial concepts.
+The Reserve Bank has a collection of useful videos to explain important financial concepts.